 As with all other models, the more we practice PCM, the better we become.
 Honing our PCM skills takes patience, observing, testing and trailing.
 We learn how to recognise the base and the phase personality types in others and what that means for communication and stress management.
 It’s not the easiest process, but for sure it is extremely rewarding.

 As I say to participants in my PCM workshops – not everything can be explained through PCM.
 But, luckily, many things can, and this can really make a difference.

 What is your favourite personality and behavioural tool and why?
 Please write below in the comments box.

-Interested in taking part in my next Open PCM Workshop, starting in May 2021?
-It will be organised over a period of six weeks, will benefit from a modular format, application assignments and peer support in a private Facebook group, as well as coaching from my side.
+Interested in taking part in my next Open PCM Workshop, starting in the autumn of 2021?
+It will be organised in a modular format, will benefit from application assignments and peer support in a private Facebook group, as well as coaching from my side.

 Register Today for my next PCM Open Workshop.

 [i] Taibi Kahler, Ph.
 D, “The Process Therapy Model.
 The Six Personality Types with Adaptations”, Taibi Kahler Associates, Inc., 2008, pp. 28-29

 Featured image credits: Designed by pch.vector / Freepik

 Please check your Spam Folder or Promotions Tab for a sign-up confirmation email.
 You will only be subscribed after you click the confirmation link in that email message.
 Thank you!